abhinavagarwalla/Tissue_GUI/README.md

 For any queries, contact the undersigned.

 ## Installation Instructions
-Install all packages mentioned in requirements.txt
+Install all packages mentioned in requirements.txt.
 If you plan to use JP2 images, enable MATLAB Engine for Python

 Credits
 Abhinav Agarwalla

-agarwallaabhinav@gmail.com
+agarwallaabhinav@gmail.com,
 abhinavagarwalla@iitkgp.ac.in
 https://www.github.com/abhinavagarwalla